 For the latest Invasive Species Program news, subscribe to our announcement list.

-Mark your calendars for California Invasive Species Action Week, June 5-13, 2021.
-Visit the CISAW page for a schedule of events around the state and links to activities you can do online or in your neighborhood all year long.
+The next California Invasive Species Action Week (CISAW) will be in June 2024.
+Visit the CISAW page for a schedule of events around the state and links to activities you can do all year long.

 Youth Art Contest